hgranlund/tsi-gpgpu/src/kNN/README.md

 ![Memory usage of kd-search](./images/memory-usage-kd-search.png)

-We see that, also here, our estimation fit the real consumption almost perfectly.
+Also in this case our estimation fit the real consumption with a high degree of accuracy.

 #### Further work